-Comments on the draft Resolution were due on August 15, 2022. submitted comments.
+Comments on the draft Resolution were due on August 15, 2022.
+No comments were received.

 FINDINGS

 - 1. The Office of Energy Infrastructure Safety reviewed and approved San Diego Gas & Electric Company's 2022 Wildfire Mitigation Plan Update pursuant to Public Utilities Code Section 8386.3(a) (Appendix A hereto). - 2.
 Public Utilities Code section 8386.3(a) requires the Commission to ratify decisions of the Office of Energy Infrastructure Safety approving the Wildfire Mitigation Plans of electrical corporations.